hardinthepaints/react-ocean-app/README.md

 ## Synopsis

 A front-end Oceanography webapp built with React, Redux, and Plotly.js.
-Meant to be used with the [Ocean App Server](https://github.com/hardinthepaints/ocean-app).
+Meant to be served by the [Ocean App Server](https://github.com/hardinthepaints/ocean-app).

 ## Installation